 // Try to make it about 5 pages

-Multi step load forecasting in context – What is it, and what makes it important.
-The difference between it and single step forecasting; and when one is more important or needed than the other.
+Multi-step load forecasting in context – What is it, and what makes it important.
+The difference between it and single-step forecasting; and when one is more important or needed than the other.

 Different load forecasting horizons, and how they differ from one another.

-Different multi step forecasting approaches – Shallow (Jha et al., 2019) and deep approaches.
+Different multi-step forecasting approaches – Shallow (Jha et al., 2019) and deep approaches.

 What makes an approach good and how do we measure it?
 (Detail the most used metrics (MAPE, MAE, RMSE…)).
 What are these metrics (Mathematically, …), and what do they tell you?
-What are the disadvantages or the limitations of using each metric?
+What are the disadvantages or limitations of using each metric?

 How do you propose to solve the problem?